 Subscribe to our emails

-Committed to a belief that, “Everyone Matters, Everyone Deserves Respect, and Everyone Can Make a Difference,” Strategist, Community Organizer, and Human Rights Advocate, Taos Wynn was selected to join the Atlanta Fire Rescue Foundation (AFRF) as its first Chief Operating Officer.
+Committed to a belief that, “Everyone Matters, Everyone Deserves Respect, and Everyone Can Make a Difference,” Strategist, Community Organizer, and Human Rights Advocate, Taos Wynn was selected to join the Atlanta Fire Rescue Foundation (AFRF) as its first Chief Operating Officer and interim, Chief Executive Officer.
 A Georgia native and the youngest of two sons from a military family, Wynn brings a diverse perspective and proven record of success to the executive leadership team of the organization and the more than 1,000 men and women of the Atlanta Fire Rescue Department.

 A graduate of Emory University, Wynn holds a legislative, policy and nonprofit background that has elevated communities and causes in service to others.
 As a change agent, Wynn has participated in international missions trips, spearheaded community initiatives, in addition to founding the Perfect Love Foundation (a love centered organization focused on community outreach and engagement in the City of Atlanta).
 For his leadership, Wynn has been recognized as a National Point of Light Award recipient, an Outstanding Georgia Citizen, and received the prestigious City of Atlanta Phoenix Award - among other distinctions.

 Wynn actively uses his voice to champion the causes he believes in.
 Whether as an orator or contributor and published writer, he is fervently committed to furthering the betterment of the city of Atlanta, state of Georgia and humanity at large - a passion he now brings to the fire rescue and public safety sector through the Atlanta Fire Rescue Foundation (AFRF).
 Taos Wynn proudly resides in Atlanta with his wife and daughter.